Books & More

 The Library offers a variety of games & puzzles for patrons of all ages.

 Board & Card Games can be found in the Young Adult section on the main floor & on the children's floor.
 Games on the Children's Floor are for use in the library and cannot be checked out.
 Games in the Young Adult section on the main floor can be played in the library or checked out for 2 weeks.

-Puzzles are located in the Periodicals Area & on the Children's Floor.
+Puzzles are located on the Main Floor & on the Children's Floor.
 Puzzles on the Children's Floor are for use in the library and cannot be checked out.
-There is an ongoing "working" puzzle in the Periodicals Area for assembly in the Library.
-The puzzles in the Periodicals Area are available for checkout for 2 weeks.
+The puzzles on the Main Floor are available for checkout for 2 weeks.

 Board Games & Puzzles

 Do you enjoy lively book discussions?
 Then we have a book discussion group for you!

 The library provides the book (either from our collection or borrowed from another library) and you provide the discussion.
 Refreshments will be provided.
 Already read the book?
 Join the discussion anyway!
 We'd love to hear from you.